 2. SCOPE

 This standard is mandatory for all covered commercial buildings located in the state of Washington.
-This standard is also applicable to a multifamily residential building seeking early adopter incentives consistent with RCW 19.27A.220.
+This standard is also applied as a voluntary standard for applicable to a multifamily residential buildings seeking early adopter incentives consistent with RCW 19.27A.220.

 This standard applies to existing buildings, portions of buildings, and building complexes, including the envelope and all systems in the building.
 This standard excludes industrial and agricultural processes in buildings for which the energy targets do not include those processes.